 Most SDP staff received UNDP trainings, particularly through the online learning system.
 Equity Weekly continued to be a training ground for fair and balanced journalism.

-large amount of time was devoted to providing daily support to journalists, editors and cameramen.
+At Equity Weekly, a large amount of time was devoted to providing daily support to journalists, editors and cameramen.
 This on-the-job training provided a unique opportunity for the staff of TVK to be able to practice and experience fair and balanced reporting techniques.
 During the second half of 2011, further enhancing the script writing, research and analytical skills among all team members was not possible due to the lack of a full time Chief Editor.

 The partnership with the BBC Media Action led to the capacity development of over twenty young Cambodian media professionals including scriptwriters, TV and radio producers and editors, actors and other technical media staff.
-As specified in the ToR for the contract, the media team is primarily young.
-During 2011, BBC Media Action continually provided high quality training to its young Cambodian staff from highly experienced international and national media practitioners, to prepare them for roles in producing outh ampaign outputs.
+As specified by UNDP in the ToR for the contract, the media team is primarily young.
+During 2011, BBC Media Action continually provided high quality training to its young Cambodian staff from highly experienced international and national media practitioners, to prepare them for roles in producing youth campaign outputs.
 The organization has a history of supplying the media industry in Cambodia with some of its best-trained journalists.

 Gender

-SDP continued to advocate with political parties for the development and adoption of gender strategy for strengthening the capacity and voices of women’s wing and increasing elected in the 2012 and 2013 elections.
-Two political parties have developed gender strateg and in particular set targets of 30% and 15% respectively to increase number of women elected in the 2012 commune council election.
+SDP continued to advocate with political parties for the development and adoption of gender strategy for strengthening the capacity and voices of women’s wings and increasing the number of female candidates elected in the 2012 and 2013 elections.
+Two political parties have developed gender strategies and in particular set targets of 30% and 15% respectively to increase the number of women elected in the 2012 commune council election.
 SDP continues to advocate with all parties on the importance of strengthening the women’s wings and to encourage all of them to set minimum targets for women candidates.

 The further development and implementation of the gender component of the Programme was not possible due to lack of human and financial resources.